robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ### PROMPT #6

 Now put the AI in this scenario.
-How AI can be leveraged to be the next tools to widening the distance between elites and people.
+How AI can be leveraged to be the next tool to widening the distance between elites and people.
 How to prevent this.
-How AI can used to reducing the gap from elites and people possibly creating the conditions for a better (more fair, lowering Gini index) wealth distributions.
+How AI can be used to reduce the gap between elites and people, possibly creating the conditions for a better (more fair, lowering Gini index) wealth distribution.

-Industrial revolution changed the elites from feudal nobility toward the industrial & commercial elites.
+The Industrial revolution changed the elites from feudal nobility toward the industrial & commercial elites.
 Digitalisation moved the power from industrial & commercial to big software or digital service owners.
-Do you think that AI can create another kind of elite that will replace the previous one or make the magic to flattening a bit this inequality for a more fair wealth distribution?
+Do you think that AI can create another kind of elite that will replace the previous one or make the magic to flattening this inequality a bit for a more fair wealth distribution?

 ---